lf-lang/lf-lang.github.io/README.md

 If you want to know _in-depth_ how the framework behind this website was _originally_ architected, see [this YouTube video](https://www.youtube.com/watch?v=HOvivt6B7hE).

-# Website Packages
+## Packages

-The Lingua-Franca website is organized under three packages whose purposes are outlined below.
+The Lingua-Franca website is organized under three [packages](https://github.com/lf-lang/website-lingua-franca/tree/main/packages) whose purposes are outlined below.

 ---

-## Lingua-Franca
+### Lingua-Franca

 The main website for Lingua Franca, a Gatsby website which is statically deployed.
 You can run it via: